seng438-winter-2023/seng438-a4-Tyler-Thain/seng438-a4-team_number.md

 # Explain the use of assertions and checkpoints

+Checkpoints are used throughout each of our tests to ensure that it stops and waits for the correct outcome before continuing to the next step.
+This is done automatically through the Selenium IDE as well as automatic assertions after certain events such as a mouse or click event.
+These checkpoints can be used as a way to test expected results as we navigate through the webpage.

 # how did you test each functionaity with different test data

+Most of the test cases tested binary functionality of the website.
+The tests would only be invalid if the webpage was unresponsive.
+Invalid data cannot be passed to pressing a button so most tests cannot test if an invalid button was pressed.
+When testing each of the functionalities we include different tests for product searching, one through the search, and another through the product button field.
+Another example would be the login where it is tested how an invalid login can impact the webpage.
+Overall, most tests were not done with inputted values so they cannot be tested the same as ones that do take in values.

 # Discuss advantages and disadvantages of Selenium vs. Sikulix

+Selenium was very easy to use compared to Sikulix.
+Its integration with chrome made it very simple to get started while the Sikulix download was less so.
+Selenium made it very quick to create tests with the record feature.
+With Sikulix, it took more time to create valid test cases.
+One disadvantage of Selenium, which was not encountered in the lab but can be foreseen, is that it is unable to test programs that are not web pages.
+Sikulix is more versatile in the fact that it can be used on any GUI program in or out of a web page.

 # How the team work/effort was divided and managed